 - Reduction of peak load production on natural gas boilers

-- Extend the heat production from the waste-to-energy plants in the summer period
+- Extension of the heat production from the waste-to-energy plants during the summer period

 Innovative parts

-Until now PTES have been implemented in connection to solar thermal plants where the PTES is heated up in summer and cooled down in winter.
-In Høje Taastrup the PTES is implemented to provide flexibility to electricity and heat production.
+Until now PTES has been implemented in connection with solar thermal plants where the PTES is heated in summer and cooled in winter.
+In Høje Taastrup the PTES is implemented to provide flexibility to the electricity and heat production.
 It means that the PTES will be continuously charged and discharged and that the top temperature in the water will be 85-90 oC constantly.
 This function and temperatures are new for PTES.

-High Density Polyethylene (HDPE) membranes has been used for tightening PTES connected to solar thermal, but HDPE will according to the supplier brake down after app.
+High Density Polyethylene (HDPE) membranes have been used for watertightening PTES-es connected to solar thermal, but HDPE will according to the supplier brake down after app.
 12 years if the storage temperature is 90 oC.
 HTF and VEKS therefore had either to implement a double layer of HDPE (proposed by the supplier) or find a new membrane material.
-The result was to use a new developed Polypropylene (PP) membrane.
+The result was to use a recently developed Polypropylene (PP) membrane.
 This membrane was developed in the Austrian research project giga_TES and laboratory tests at JKU Linz showed a lifetime of more than 30 years at 90 oC.

 The first version of the PP-membrane broke during winter 2020-21 because it was vulnerable to temperatures below zero.
-The total membrane therefore had to be changed to a version with additives and protected against minus degrees during water filling by use of warm charging water spread from the edges.
-Se Fig 3
+The total membrane therefore had to be changed to a version with additives and protected against minus degrees during water filling by spreading warm charging water from the edges.
+See Fig. 3

 Fig 3.
 Protection of PP-membrane with warm charging water

 In storages cooled down in winter the water surface will drop because of the temperature drop.
 This drop is smaller in Høje Taastrup.
-The top diffusor is therefore changed so that the bottom of the lid is the upper part of the diffusor.
+The top diffusor has therefore been changed so that the bottom of the lid is the upper part of the diffusor.
 This solution was laboratory tested and described in Urbaneck et al. Radiale Diffusoren in Warmwasserspeichern.
 Teil 1-3.
 Heiztechnik 2016.
-Also the diffusors had to be placed in the end of the storage because of the narrow area as illustrated in Fig 1.
+The diffusers also had to be placed at the end of the pit storage because of the narrow area as illustrated in Fig. 1.

-Last but not least a new business model is developed.
+Last but not least a new business model was developed.
 The PTES is owned by VEKS and HTF (50%/50%).
 VEKS has bought the right to HTF´s share of the storage capacity for 20 years by paying an annual compensation to HTF.
-The partners have made a cooperation agreement where it is stated that HTF takes care of the daily maintenance and monitoring of the PTES
+The partners have made a cooperation agreement in which it is stated that HTF takes care of the daily maintenance and monitoring of the PTES

-All partners which have an economic benefit from the storage pay a fixed annual amount for this availability for 20 years according to their share of the economic benefit.
+All partners with an economic benefit from the storage pay a fixed annual amount for this availability for 20 years according to their share of the economic benefit.
 Transmission companies (VEKS and CTR/HOFOR) hold 56% of the benefit due to saved peak load.
-Four CHP producers holds 28% and three waste-to-energy plants holds 16% of the benefit.
+Four CHP producers hold 28% and three waste-to-energy plants holds 16% of the benefit.
 VEKS has made agreements with all parties.